openedx/openedx-events/docs/how-tos/using-events.rst

 Sending events
 ^^^^^^^^^^^^^^

-Sending events requires you to import both the event definition as well as the attr data classes that encapsulate the event data.
+Sending events requires you to import both the :term:`event definition <Event Definition>` as well as the attr data classes that encapsulate the event data.

 .. code-block:: python